SunnySuite/Sunny.jl/docs/src/renormalization.md

 are constructed as homogeneous polynomials of order $k$, because lower-order terms would vanish in the limit $s \to \infty$.

-In a real magnetic compound, however, the spin magnitude $s$ is not necessarily large.
-To obtain a better approximation, one should avoid the formal limit $s
-\to \infty$.
-Our approach is to start with the full dynamics of SU(_N_) coherent states, and then constrain it to the space of pure dipole states
+For real compounds with finite quantum spin-$s$, one can obtain a better approximation by avoiding the formal $s \to \infty$ limit.
+Corrections can be derived by starting from the full dynamics of SU(_N_) coherent states and then constraining to the space of pure dipole states $|\boldsymbol{\Omega}\rangle$.
-$|\boldsymbol{\Omega}\rangle$.
 The latter are defined as any states where the expected dipole 3-vector,
 ```math
 \boldsymbol{\Omega} ≡ \langle \boldsymbol{\Omega}| \hat{\mathbf{S}} | \boldsymbol{\Omega}\rangle,
 ```